cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ---
 ### Writeup / README ###

-You're reading it! and here is a link to my [project code](https://github.com/cazacov/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You are reading it!
+Here is a link to my [project code](https://github.com/cazacov/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration ###